micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-5-rashi_en.md

 ### passuk 22
 <b>For although You may have considered us contemptible.</b> Although we have sinned, [nonetheless] You should not have been angered as much as You have been.
-<b>Hachem return us.</b> Because he concludes with words of reproof, he had to repeat the preceding verse again,<sup>14</sup><i class="footnote">In order to end on a note of consolation. </i> and so did Yeshayahu, Trei Osor, and Koheles.
+<b>Adonoy return us.</b> Because he concludes with words of reproof, he had to repeat the preceding verse again,<sup>14</sup><i class="footnote">In order to end on a note of consolation. </i> and so did Yeshayahu, Trei Osor, and Koheles.

 >Credit : sefaris
 >License : CC-BY